forcedotcom/salesforcedx-vscode/contributing/publishing.md

 1. Select `Launch Pre-Publish Steps`.
 1. Approve the workflow in CircleCI:
    1. Navigate to the `#pdt_releases` channel in Slack.
-   1. Soon you'll see a `Pending Approval for Publish` option.
+   1. Soon you'll see a `Pending Approval for merge of release branch into main` option.
 Click the `Visit Workflow` button to navigate to CircleCI.
    1. Click the selection for `hold`.
    1. Click the `Approve` button.
 See ![Approval View](./images/contributing-approval-button.png) for an example.